 Fig. 2: 300 hPa wind differences between the experimental and control Eta analyses.
-The barbs show direction, while the isotachs show wind speed differences in ms-1.
-The hurricane symbol represents the location of the storm's center at this time.
+The barbs show direction, while the isotachs show wind speed differences in ms-1

 4. Future Work

 This project will continue to explore ways to optimally assimilate the GOES RS wind observations in hurricane events to improve the initialization of the storm structure that should improve forecasts.